ben-kemister/development-cheat-sheets/content/operating systems/ubuntu.md

 ## Troubleshooting

+### Installation doesn't detect the M2 drive

+In order for the Ubuntu Installer to see an internal NVMe SSD on some machines you may need to make the following change in the system BIOS.

+1. Boot into the BIOS Setup on your machine.
+2. Find the System Configuration in the BIOS Setup.
+3. Find SATA Operation and select AHCI.
+4. Restart the computer and the Ubuntu installer should now detect the NVMe SSD.

 ### DNS resolution fails

 This appeared as a failure to download (docker) images to the k3s node running on my Ubuntu machine with an error message: